realworldocaml/book/en/prologue.md

 functional programming languages like OCaml, F#, Haskell, Scala and Standard ML.

-Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly pragmatic, highly performant, and comparatively simple to use and understand.
-It is this that makes OCaml a great choice for programmers who want to step up to a better programming language, and at the same time want to get practical work done.
+Among this worthy set of languages, OCaml stands apart because it manages to provide a great deal of power while remaining highly pragmatic.
+The compiler has a straightforward compilation strategy without excessive optimization passes, and the strict evaluation model makes runtime behaviour easy to predict.
+The garbage collector is an incremental, precise implementation with no dynamic JIT compilation, and the runtime is simple and portable across platforms.
+It is all of this that makes OCaml a great choice for programmers who want to step up to a better programming language, and at the same time want to get practical work done.

 #### A brief history from the 1960s